-The opportunity for the Low Fixed Charge regulations to be addressed is welcomed.
+The opportunity for the Low Fixed Charge regulations to be addressed as part of the Government led electricity pricing review is welcomed.

 4. STRATEGY

 4.1 Core Business

 The nature and scope of activities undertaken by EIL are:

 - To operate an electricity distribution network and metering service in the Invercargill City and Bluff area in a reliable, efficient and effective manner. - To manage, grow and if appropriate realise subsidiary, joint venture and associate investments in the infrastructure, electrical and energy sectors. - To operate a successful business for the benefit of the Company's shareholder.